How to treat vaginismus

 A painful sexual experience.

-Medical conditions such a thrush.
+Medical conditions such a candidiasis.

 Though distinct from vaginismus, difficulty achieving vaginal penetration can also be caused by an hypertonic pelvic floor.
 This is when the vaginal muscles become overactive and tight, causing pain when stretched.
 Forth explains: